Executive Vice President & Provost

-Celebrated as a leader with “imagination and ambition” by the LA Times and “a pioneer in the use of digital technology” by the New Orleans Times-Picayune, Scott Harrison has secured tens of millions of dollars in funding for cultural organizations nationwide while designing initiatives that are changing artistic practice, music education and community engagement via inclusivity and entrepreneurship.
-He has led many organizations through uncertain times, helping to build compelling cases for their futures, refresh programming and curriculums, inspire external and internal stakeholders, weather changing environments with resolve, adopt more equitable practices, embrace media opportunities and enhance local and international visibility.
+Celebrated as a leader with “imagination and ambition” by the LA Times and “a pioneer in the use of digital technology” by the New Orleans Times-Picayune, Scott Harrison has secured tens of millions of dollars in funding for cultural organizations nationwide while designing initiatives that have changed artistic practice, music education and community engagement via inclusivity and innovation.
+He has led organizations through uncertain times by building compelling cases for their futures, refreshing programming and curriculums, inspiring external and internal stakeholders, adapting to changing environments with resolve, adopting more equitable practices, embracing media opportunities, and enhancing local and international visibility.